Ghostbuster19/SkyWar/technology.md

 The data layer holds the game logic and the information about the game objects, even the ones which are not visible or rendered.
-The view layer contains all the visible game objects with their textures, materials effects and animations.
+The view layer contains all the visible game objects with their textures, materials, effects and animations.